cosmos/developer-portal/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 Now we're ready to compile:

-Create a telescope config `.telescope.json` with following content:
+Create a Telescope config `.telescope.json` with following content:

 ```json
 {